 |14.0 HOW LONG DO WE KEEP YOUR PERSONAL DATA FOR|

-14.1 If we have not had meaningful contact with you (or, where appropriate, the company you are working for or with) for a period of two (2) years, and unless we believe in good faith that the law or other regulations requires us to preserve it (for example because of obligations to tax authorities or in connection with anticipated litigation) we will delete your personal data from our systems.
+14.1 If we have not had meaningful contact with you (or, where appropriate, the company you are working for or with) for a period of five (5) years, and unless we believe in good faith that the law or other regulations requires us to preserve it (for example because of obligations to tax authorities or in connection with anticipated litigation) we will delete your personal data from our systems.

 14.2 When we refer to ‘meaningful contact’ we mean, for example, communication between us (either verbal or written), or where you are actively engaging with our online services.